sack212/BasicAzureCamp/Presentation/API/Demo.md

 				"Price": 0.50
 		}

-## Demo 3: Viewing the Metadata for a Deployed API App using the Portal
+## Demo 3: Viewing the Metadata for an API App

 	>  This demo requires you to complete Demo 1 first.